Miyakoan language: Vowels

 Ōgami vowels other than /ɨ/ are not subject to devoicing next to unvoiced consonants the way Japanese high vowels are.
 Sequences of phonetic consonants have been analyzed by Pellard (2009) as being phonemically consonantal as well.

 In Irabu there are five main vowels and two rare mid vowels that occur in loanwords and some clitics.

 Consonants

 In Ōgami there are nine consonants, without a voicing contrast.
-(Most Miyakoan variants do distinguish voicing.)
+(Most Miyakoan dialects do distinguish voicing.)

 The plosives tend to be somewhat aspirated initially and voiced medially.
-There are maybe a dozen words with optionally voiced initial consonants, such as babe ~ pape (a sp. of fish) and gakspstu ~ kakspstu 'glutton', but Pellard suggests they may be loans (babe is found in other variants, and gaks- is a Chinese loan; only a single word gama ~ kama 'grotto, cave' is not an apparent loan).
+There are maybe a dozen words with optionally voiced initial consonants, such as babe ~ pape (a sp. of fish) and gakspstu ~ kakspstu 'glutton', but Pellard suggests they may be loans (babe is found in other dialects, and gaks- is a Chinese loan; only a single word gama ~ kama 'grotto, cave' is not an apparent loan).